 Use a broom instead of a hose to clean your driveway or sidewalk and save 80 gallons of water every time.

-Install a high efficiency toilet and get a rebate, visit our page for more information.
+Install a high efficiency toilet and get a rebate, visit the rebates tab on this page for more information.

 Listen for toilet leaks or toilets that flush themselves.
 You can save 500 gallons of water a month by making simple repairs.